scylladb/scylladb/docs/using-scylla/cdc/cdc-streams.rst

 Observe that in the example above, all base writes made to partition ``0`` were sent to the same stream.
 The same is true for all base writes made to partition ``1``.

-Underneath, Scylla uses the token of the base write's partition key to decide the stream ID.
+Underneath, ScyllaDB uses the token of the base write's partition key to decide the stream ID.
 It stores a mapping from the token ring (the set of all tokens, which are 64-bit integers) to the set of stream IDs associated with the currently operating CDC generation.
 Thus, choosing a stream proceeds in two steps: